-Also known as Branching Corals and Needle Coral.
+Also known as Branching Coral, Bush Coral, Needle Coral.

 They feed on plankton.